Since 2006, 95% of our BSN graduates have found jobs in the field, are continuing their education or are serving in the military.

 The shortest wait times are in the morning.
 To be sure you will see an advisor, please arrive at least one hour before closing.
 Limited services may be available up to an hour before closing, depending on the number of students waiting.

 The Institute of Medicine recommends that by 2020, 80% of nurses should have a bachelor’s degree to meet the expanding health care needs of Americans.
 Job prospects are better for registered nurses with a bachelor’s degree.
 Overall, employment of registered nurses is expected to grow 26% through 2020, faster than average.

-SPC's BSN program is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools and
+St. Petersburg College is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACS-COC) to award selected bachelor's degrees in science and

 An increasingly complex health care system requires better educated nurses.
 Getting your Bachelor of Science in Nursing from SPC gives you a solid foundation for advancing your career and improving your skills.
 Many employers now require nurses be adept in critical thinking, quality improvement, systems thinking and team leadership.
 If you are an R.N., our program delivers that and more in a flexible, online format.

 See the College of Nursing mission statement, and goals and student outcomes for the BSN degree program.

 The requirements shown below are valid beginning Fall 2014 (490), and may not reflect degree requirements for current students.
 Current students should visit My SPC and view My Learning Plan to see specific degree requirements for their effective term.

 The RN to BSN Program at St. Petersburg College affords registered nurses the opportunity to obtain a Bachelor of Science degree in Nursing.
 The program gives nurses a solid foundation for advancing their career or preparing for graduate nursing study.
 The program focuses on leadership, management, theory, research, and community and public health.
 Courses are delivered in either a face-to-face or online format.